eriky-tn/ORL_Novel_Sampling_Strategy/README.md

 ## Reproducibility

-To reproduce the results reported in the paper:
+To reproduce the results reported in the article:

 1. Run: